This article is the first in a four-part series which describes each of the 4 Bioteams Zones, starting with the Leadership Zone.

 Organisational teams are Virtually Networked Teams which need a radically different approach to technology and operations than the traditional teams.

-Virtually Networked Teams can benefit hugely from an approach I have called "bioteaming" where they model their operation on natures most successful teams.
+Virtually Networked Teams can benefit hugely from an approach we have called “bioteaming” where they model their operation on natures most successful teams.

-You can immediately start to create a basic bioteam technology environment for your virtual teams by using the three action rules
+You can immediately start to create a basic bioteams environment for your virtual teams by using the three action rules

 Rule 1 – Send out timely information